doitintl/CloudBlaster/README.md

 ### Deletion step
 * Review `assets-to-delete.txt` and remove lines for any assets that you do not want to delete.
 * Run `./deleter.sh`
-  * (In this script, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
+  * (In `deleter.sh`, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
-  * The Deleter  deletes  assets listed in `assets-to-delete.txt`.
+  * The Deleter tries to delete the assets listed in `assets-to-delete.txt`.
   * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
   * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.
    There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.
-  * Deletion is executed concurrently, since it is slow and IO-bound.
+  * For speed, deletion is executed concurrently, since it is slow and IO-bound.

 ## Features
 * I focused on the common important asset types that are set up and torn down in typical development and QA.
+This includes
-    * This includes Google Compute Engine Instances and Disks, PubSub Topics and Subscriptions, Google Kubernetes Engine  regional and zonal clusters, Google App Engine Services and Versions, and Google Cloud Storage Buckets.
+    * Google Compute Engine instances, disks, and firewalls
+    * Google Cloud PubSub topics and Subscriptions
+    * Google Kubernetes Engine regional and zonal clusters
+    * Google Cloud Operations log metrics
+    * Google Cloud functions
+    * Google App Engine services and versions
+    * Google Cloud Storage buckets

-    * For the most up-to-date list of supported asset types, see `list-filter.properties`
+     For the most up-to-date list of supported asset types, see `list-filter.properties`

 * If you want more services or asset types, please either
     * Or submit an issue at GitHub.
     * Add support for the asset type and submit a pull request.
     * Add support for the asset type and submit a pull request.
         * To do this, use existing asset types as an example.
         * Uncomment the asset type in `asset-types.properties`.
-See the documentation at the top of that file.
+            * See the documentation at the top of that file about specifying the Deleter class if needed.
-        * Add the asset type to `list-filter.yamls`.
+        * Add the asset type to `list-filter.properties`.
-        * Implement a subclass of `Abstract Deleter`.
+        * Implement a subclass of `AbstractDeleter`.

 # Future features
-* More asset types
+* More asset types.
 * Track asset dependencies, so that if you want to delete asset A, but it is undeletable until asset B is gone, you delete B first, then A.
-* Better error messages in `malformed list-filter.properties` (and, though less important because it is not edited by users, in `asset-types.properties`)
-* More runtime verification by user: "Are you sure.
+* More runtime verification by user along the lines of "Are you sure".
 Still, we have to trust the user.
-A sloppy user will bypass such checks, and a careful user already has the opportunity to edit the `assets-to-delete.txt`.
+A sloppy user will bypass such checks, and a careful user already has the opportunity to edit  `assets-to-delete.txt`.
 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.
 - [Travis CI GCloud Cleanup](https://github.com/travis-ci/gcloud-cleanup) and [Bazooka](https://github.com/enxebre/bazooka) also delete GCE assets.